JulianCohan/github-code-finder-web/README.md

    - Create a new Firebase project
    - Set up Firestore database
    - Add your Firebase configuration to `public/js/firebase.js`

-4. Configure Supabase:
-   - Create a new Supabase project
-   - Set up authentication
-   - Add your Supabase configuration to `public/js/auth.js`

 ## Usage Examples